microsoft/playwright/docs/src/test-parallel.md

 Each worker process creates a new environment to run tests.
 By default, Playwright Test reuses the worker as much as it can to make testing faster.

-However, test runner will create a new worker when retrying tests, after any test failure, to initialize a new environment, or just to speed up test execution if the worker limit is not reached.
+Should any test fail, Playwright will discard entire worker process along with the browsers used and will start a new one.
+That way failing tests can't affect healthy ones.

-You can control the maximum number of worker processes via [command line](./test-cli.md) or in the [configuration file](./test-configuration.md).
+You can control the maximum number of parallel worker processes via [command line](./test-cli.md) or in the [configuration file](./test-configuration.md).

 - Run in parallel by default
   ```bash